Steep Fines and a COVID Explosion? This California Church Doesn’t Care.

-In the face of a court order and nearly 2 million coronavirus deaths in the state, a California church is still planning to host indoor services for Christmas.
+In the face of a court order and nearly 2 million coronavirus cases in the state, a California church is still planning to host indoor services for Christmas.

 The church, Calvary Chapel in San Jose, has been cited multiple times for breaking local health rules that prohibit indoor gatherings, including for religious services.
 But Pastor Mike McClure has so far refused to pay the fines or shut down his weekly 700-person services.